-He quoted a published report that "President Roosevelt has drawn a dead-line for Senator Foraker," and that "if he attacks President Roosevelt, Presi-dent Roosevelt will be heard from in no uncertain tones.
+He quoted a published report that "President Roosevelt has drawn a dead-line for Senator Foraker," and that "if he attacks President Roosevelt, President Roosevelt will be heard from in no uncertain tones.

-Senator Foraker said: "The wicked be when no man pursueth.
-I have not precasted the character of any forecasted the character of any speeches I am intending to make and if I had it would seem incredible to the average mind that such a story could be anything more than a mischief-makiug pipe dream of an over-ambitious correspondent.
+uncertain tones."
+Senator Foraker said: "The wicked flee when no man pursueth.
+I have not forecasted the character of any speeches I am intending to make and if had it would seem incredible to the verage mind that such a story could anything more than a mischief-making pipe dream of an over-ambitious ondent

-That the president of the United ates should become personally en-States should become personally en-gaged in a political contest to determine his successor is without precedent, un-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren.
+That the president of the United States should become personally en-saged in a political context to determine his successor is without precedent, un-less It be the bad precedent set by An-drew Jackson as to Martin Van Euren.

-less it be the bad precedent set by An-drew Jackson as to Martin Van Buren, "That he would enter noon such a struggle with a declaration that he is to set limitations upon the freedom of stucch of those who may differ from him, that they are to disregard those "limitations at their peril, is without precedent even in the case of Jackson, and is so inconsistent with the dignity of his high office and the properties of his high office and the of his high office and the properties always to be observed, that I feel it a duty toward the president himself to nter for him, on my own motion, a disof all responsibility for such publication publication.
-"The time has not yet come, and no-baly knows that better than the presi-dant kiniself, when 'deadlines' can be drawn in debate for anybody to ob-serve; nor has the time come when any real mar would respect them if they were drawn. were drawn.
+Grew Jackson as to Martin Van Buren.
+"That he would enter upon such a struggle with a declaration that he is to set limitations upon the freedom of statch of those who may differ from bur, that they are to disregard those limitations at their peril, is without picedent even in the case of Jackson, and is so inconsistent with the dignity of his high office and the properties aiways to be observed, that I feel it a duty toward the president himself to enter for him, on my own motion, a disnier for him, on my own motion, a dis claimer of all responsibility for such publication publication.
+"The time has not yet come, and no-body knows that better than the presi-don; himself, when 'deadlines' can be drawn in debate for anybody to ob-serve; nor has the time come when any real mar would respect them if they were drawn. were drawn

-were drawn.
-"So far as I am personally concerned.
-I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have necession to speak at alw." have occasion to speak at all."
+So far as I am personally concerned, "So far as I am personany concerned, I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have occasion to speak at all."